Travel Trailers and Solar on the Side

 Last Updated on

-Solar on The Go: RVs & Campers Wired for Solar
+Solar on the Go: RVs and Campers Wired for Solar

 Some RVs and campers come prewired for solar.
 Individuals who have this feature in their vehicle can easily add solar.
 Many solar companies in this niche provide solar panel kits and custom designs for these prewired vehicles.
 If the travel trailer has this feature, it will have a solar-ready sticker.
 Some of the brands that carry solar-ready trailers include Jayco, Forest River, and Airstream.